 Bay Street Likely To Open Higher

-(RTTNews) - Canadian shares are likely to open higher on Tuesday, tracking rising commodity prices and a rebound by European stocks.
+(RTTNews) - Canadian shares are likely to open higher Monday morning, tracking positive cues from European markets, where stocks are up in positive territory amid hopes for a solution to the Russia-Ukraine conflict.

-Crude oil prices have risen sharply on reports that the U.S. would ban Russian oil imports.

-With no progress in Russia-Ukraine talks so far, the mood is likely to remain extremely cautious in the market.
+However, weak commodity prices might trigger some selling in energy and materials shares and limit market's upside.

+The next round of peace talks is scheduled for today with officials on both sides offering cautious optimism.

+"There are certain positive shifts, negotiators on our side tell me," Russian President Vladimir Putin said in a meeting with his Belarusian counterpart Alexander Lukashenko on Friday.

+Investors will also be looking ahead to the Federal Reserve's monetary policy announcement, due on Wednesday.

-On the economic front, data on Canada's trade balance for the month of January 2021 is due at 8:30 AM ET.
-Canada posted a trade deficit of C$ 0.14 billion in December of 2021, the first trade gap since May, from a downwardly revised surplus of C$ 2.47 billion in November.
+On Canadian economic front, data on new motor vehicles sales in Canada during the month of January is due out at 8:30 AM ET.

-Exports from Canada fell by 0.9% over the prior month to C$ 57.6 billion in December of 2021 after hitting a downwardly revised record high of C$ 58.1 billion in November.
-Imports to Canada rose by 3.7% over a month to a fresh record high of C$ 57.7 billion in December of 2021, the third straight month of increases.

-The Canadian market pared early gains and ended on a weak note on Monday as worries about Russian-Ukraine war and fears about inflation weighed on sentiment and prompted investors to lighten commitments.
+In company news, Loblaw Companies Ltd. (L.TO) announced Monday that its unit Shoppers Drug Mart has agreed to acquire Lifemark Health Group, a portfolio company of Audax Private Equity, for $845 million in cash.
+Lifemark is a provider of outpatient physiotherapy, massage therapy, occupational therapy, chiropractic, mental health, and other ancillary rehabilitation services through its more than 300 clinics across Canada.

+The Canadian market ended on a weak note on Friday, weighed down by losses in technology, consumer and energy sectors.
+Despite upbeat jobs data, the mood in the market remained quite cautious.
+The benchmark S&P/TSX Composite Index ended down by 119.87 points or 0.56% at 21,461.83.
+The Index gained about 0.3% in the week.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!